-- As your simple syrup cools, you need to roll up your sleeves and freshly squeeze your lemons.
-Store bought lemon juice is not a substitute.
-The internet taught me that you can get roughly 1/4 cup of juice from one lemon but since no two lemons are the same I usually average 5 lemons to a cup of juice, plus I buy two for garnish so it takes me about 12 lemons total.
+- As your simple syrup cools, squeeze your lemons to make 2 cups of lemon juice.
+Strain your juice so that seeds and pulp can be discarded.The internet taught me that you can get roughly 1/4 cup of juice from one lemon but since no two lemons are the same I usually average 5 lemons to a cup of juice, plus I buy two for garnish so it takes me about 12 lemons total.*Store bought lemon juice is not a substitute

-Add in 2 cups of cold water.You can add more water if you want more diluted lemonade.
+- In a pitcher, pour the simple syrup, lemon juice, your 2 cups of water and add 2 cups of ice.You can add more water if you want a more diluted lemonade.

 Fun things you can make with this recipe!

 Refreshing Lemonade Popsicles.